Anne on life, work and parenting in France for a Dutch mum

 The calmness of our life, well as much calm as you can have with two toddlers! (laughs) The?French life suits us well,?with the attention for good food, cheese and a nice glass of wine.
 And?being surrounded by forests and nature helps too.

+And what do you find challenging?
 I live far away from my family.
 We miss them and and they miss a big part of the growing up of our children.

+What are the main differences between the Dutch and French on work-life balance?
 Interesting question!
 Without a doubt that would be the part-time working culture of Dutch?women, whereas the?French work full time.
 Our children?s daycare is attended for five days a?week by most French children.
 Our neighbours, for example, leave their home very early in the?morning - when we?re still having our breakfast - they bring their son to the pre-school and their?daughter attends the daycare.
 Around 18.30 they come home again.
 They run this schedule for?5 days a week.
 In contrast, the majority of the Dutch children stay at the daycare for only two or?three days.
 But: the French have a lot of holidays and they live in a great country to enjoy all?their free time.

+What is one thing Dutch working mums can learn from the French ones?
+And what is one?thing French working mums can learn from the Dutch ones?
 Hmm, I suggest the following: Dutch working mums could learn to let things go.
 If they wish to?work more, they must realise that other people can take care of their children.
 But that?s easier?said than done; I?m aware that I don?t let things go easily as well.

+And what can French working mums learn from the Dutch?
 The working culture is different in?France, but I do think that the Dutch mums are quite happy with their relatively?small jobs, and?the time they spend with their children.
 Dutch children are amongst the happiest ones in the?world.

 According to recent surveys, many women in The Netherlands are not financially?independent.
 And that counts especially for mothers.
 Why is that?